-Clover leaf bread rolls, all soft and fluffy, always make me smile.
+Cloverleaf rolls, all soft and fluffy, always make me smile.
 It was pointed out to me, as I plonked this batch on the table, that they could also be called shamrock rolls so I’m sharing them here just in time for St Patrick’s Day!

-The bread dough recipe I use for these rolls is the one I use for plain baps, burger buns and one of my plaited loaves, it is vegan, simple and delicious.
+The bread dough recipe I use for these clover rolls is the one I use for plain baps, burger buns and one of my plaited loaves, it is vegan, simple and delicious.

-Clover Leaf Bread Rolls
+Cloverleaf Bread Rolls

 Ingredients

-- 250 ml (1 cup) dairy free milk ( I used almond milk)
+- 250 ml dairy free milk ( I used almond milk)

-- 50 g (1/4 cup) vegan margarine, melted
+- 50 g vegan margarine, melted

 - 1 tsp agave nectar